fttlanshang/POI-Identifier-for-Enron/README.md

 In 2000, Enron was one of the largest companies in the United States.
 By 2002, it had collapsed into bankruptcy due to widespread corporate fraud.
 In the resulting Federal investigation, a significant amount of typically confidential information entered into the public record, including tens of thousands of emails and detailed financial data for top executives.
 The goal of this project is to identify persons of interest in the famous Enron fraud case using the email and financial dataset given.
 We could use machine learning algorithms, in this case, supervised learning algorithms, to classify people into binary groups, poi or non-poi.

-There were two obvious outliers in the data.
+There were three outliers I found in the data.
 The first one was "TOTAL" and I found it through scatterplot.
 The second one was called "THE TRAVEL AGENCY IN THE PARK".
 I didn't notice it at first and got it from [a post](https://discussions.udacity.com/t/looking-for-assistance-on-the-final-project/240282).
 It couldn't be a person's name and there were only one valid value for expense.
-I removed these two outliers in the dataset, since they were not information describing a person.
+The third outlier came from reviewer's suggestion, "LOCKHART EUGENE E", which only had NaN values except for POI column.
+I removed these outliers in the dataset, since they were not information describing a person.

 > What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own feature that does not come ready-made in the dataset -- explain what feature you tried to make, and the rationale behind it.
 (You do not necessarily have to use it in the final analysis, only engineer and test it.)
 In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.  [relevant rubric items: “create new features”, “intelligently select features”, “properly scale features”]